 - Starry Nights (in conjunction with the Open Space Authority).
 Just like Houge but with darker skies!
 Help us work with the Open Space Authority to support public access to astronomy under dark skies.

-- Solar Observing: Once each month the SJAA brings its 100mm Lunt H-Alpha telescope out for the public, to enjoy views of the sun.
-Bring your solar equipment out and support this program.
+- Solar Observing: Once each month the SJAA brings it’s Lunt H-Alpha telescopes out for the public, to enjoy views of the sun.

 - Imaging Special Interest Group: Talent wanted.
 Newbies wanted.
 You’re welcome to come as an interested attendee, or to help guide the program.

 - Guest Speakers: We try to have a guest speaker each month, for our General Meetings.
 Would you like to suggest someone interesting?
 Would you like to present?

 - Loaner Program: We can always use experienced telescope users to train our new members on how to use a scope, such as polar alignment, collimation.